cph101/nuindie-pcb/README.md

 # Nuindie-pcb

-This is the results of my research to reverse engineer the printed circuit board of the Sigor Nuindie Table lamp.
+This is the results of my research to reverse engineer the printed circuit boards of the Sigor Nuindie Table lamp.
-It was originally created to design a custom PCB to replace or hook into the proprietary one, for the purposes of adding compatability with the Matter framework/CHIP project, so that it may be added to supporting smart home ecosystems.
+It was originally created to design custom PCBs to replace or hook into the proprietary ones, for the purposes of adding compatability with the Matter framework/CHIP project, so that it may be added to supporting smart home ecosystems.

 This repository will be updated as the research is completed.